sceptico/5520FinalProject/README.md

 - Structured **Component breakdown** and created reusable components like `Header.js`, `ItemsList.js`, `PressableItem.js`, and `ProductItem.js`.
 - Worked on **ProductList.js**, rendering products based on category.
 - Developed the **MyAccount.js** screen to display user information after login.
+- Constructed the **UserFavorite.js** screen to display datasets belonging to the logged in user 'likedProducts, interestedEvents..'

 ### Shared Style Contributions:
 - Both Jie and Haoyi equally contributed to styling components and screens, including colors and shared styles (`Color.js` and `Styles.js`).